-The City's legislative efforts will be led by Nic Ciccone, Legislative Relations Program Manager.
-He will be responsible for coordinating all legislative issues with the City Council, City management, department heads, and City staff who will be representing the City at the Legislature.
+The City's legislative efforts will be led by-Nic Ciccone, Legislative Relations Program Manager Calli Wilsey, Senior Management Analyst - Intergovernmental Relations.
+She-He will be responsible for coordinating all legislative issues with the City Council, City management, department heads, and City staff who will be representing the City at the Legislature.

-The Office of Policy and Strategy (OPS) will be the lead department on legislative issues.
-The OPS team will determine specific advocacy approaches and keep Council and others informed during the legislative session.
-Additionally, the OPS team will coordinate, collect information, prepare, and review fiscal notes.
+The City Manager's Office (CMO)Office of Policy and Strategy (OPS) will be the lead department on legislative issues.
+The CMO-OPS team will determine specific advocacy approaches and keep Council and others informed during the legislative session.
+Additionally, the CMO-OPS team will coordinate, collect information, prepare, and review fiscal notes.